-An exhibition initiated, organized and circulated by The Power Plant Contemporary Art Gallery, in collaboration with the Montreal Museum of Fine Arts.
+An exhibition initiated, organized and circulated by The Power Plant Contemporary Art Gallery, in collaboration with the MMFA.
+It is curated by Nabila Abdel Nabi, Associate Curator, The Power Plant, and Mary-Dailey Desmarais, Curator of International Modern and Contemporary Art, MMFA, for the Montreal presentation.

-The Museum acknowledges the essential contribution of Air Canada to the exhibition and thanks the MMFA Young Philanthropists’ Circle, proud supporters of the museum’s contemporary art programme.
+The Museum acknowledges the essential contribution of Air Canada to the exhibition and thanks the MMFA’s Young Philanthropists’ Circle, proud supporters of the Museum’s contemporary art program.